Configuration

 Used for display purpose.

-If OTP_METHOD is defined, then users will need to authenticate themselves using a one-time password (OTP) via an authenticator app.
-If set to TOTP, the application will use time one-time passwords, If set to HOTP, the application will use HMAC-based one-time passwords.
+The OTP method to use if otp is set in AUTHENTICATION_FACTORS.
+If set to TOTP, the application will use time-based one-time passcodes, If set to HOTP, the application will use HMAC-based one-time passcodes.

 PASSWORD_COMPROMISSION_CHECK_API_URL: str = 'https://api.pwnedpasswords.com/range/'